DallanQ/lotr_journeys_in_middle_earth/Manual.md

 Tests are the primary way that heroes interact with the world and attack enemies.
 Heroes regularly perform tests when they are exploring, encountering threats, attacking enemies, and interacting with the people of Middle-earth.

-Each test requires a hero to use one of their stats, which are listed on their hero card: agility (> icon of a 3-pointed spiral), might (> icon of a horn), spirit (> icon of a blazing fire), wisdom (> icon of a tree), or wit (> speed motion icon).
+Each test requires a hero to use one of their stats, which are listed on their hero card: agility (icon of a 3-pointed spiral), might (icon of a horn), spirit (icon of a blazing fire), wisdom (icon of a tree), or wit (speed motion icon).
 To perform a test, a hero reveals cards from the top of their skill deck.
 The number of cards they reveal is equal to the value of the stat being tested.

 > images of cards showing the might of a hero when they perform a test.

-*Beravor's might (> icon of a horn) is "3."
-When she performs a > icon of a horn test, she reveals three cards from her deck.*
+*Beravor's might (icon of a horn) is "3."
+When she performs a (icon of a horn) test, she reveals three cards from her deck.*

-After revealing cards, the hero determines the number of successes (> icon of snow emoji) they have.
-Each success (> snow emoji) icon on the upper-left corner of revealed cards provides one success.
+After revealing cards, the hero determines the number of successes (snow emoji icon) they have.
+Each success (snow emoji icon) icon on the upper-left corner of revealed cards provides one success.
 The text on the revealed cards is ignored—it has no effect during tests.

 > Image of a Success Icon